My two littlest kids are grazers. In fact, they don’t eat big at mealtime but they like to snack throughout the day.

 When I was a kid, we went on a school trip to Europe.
 I visited the Netherlands, Belgium, France and England.

 I knew little to nothing about Belgium and, consequently, didn’t have a lot on my must-do list.

 We were left with a little more downtime to explore and we found a little café we liked a lot.
 And they served Croque Monsieurs, an open-faced toasted ham and cheese sandwich.
 It was the only thing I ate in Belgium.
 I loved them.

-The ham, provolone and Swiss sandwich at Gaston’s isn’t exactly that, but it’s close enough to bring back happy memories.
-Perfect for a $10.99 snack.
+The ham, provolone and Swiss sandwich at Gaston’s Tavern isn’t exactly that, but it’s close enough to bring back happy memories.

 It’s a tradition I’d love to share with my son John Paul but with his multiple food allergies, it’s a bit difficult.
 He’s a big hot dog guy, but all of Casey’s regular offerings have beef, which is a strict no-go for JP.

-Not my first choice for a Disney snack, but if you have dietary limitations, you could do a lot worse for $9.49.
+Not my first choice for a Disney snack, but if you have dietary limitations, you could do a lot worse for the money.

 4. Turkey leg

 An untenable snack item that is oddly irresistible.

 It’s a giant turkey leg soaked in so much salt that many people think it reminds them of pork.
 All the charm of a Renaissance Faire meat pit and is also completely impractical for the Florida heat.
 No wonder it’s a fan favorite.